vguerra/FlightDelayPrediction/report/README.md

 The wind direction seemed to be an important feature for the model (according to the results of feature importance), which is not surprising: a plane has to face the wind to land, so this is a strong factor for flight delays.
 The values of wind direction are cyclic (a value of 359° is close to 0°) an attempt to encode it into the features has been done (by decomposing it into a 2D vector), but without significant improvements.

-#### Aggregation

-The weather data for the origin and destination airports are aggregated as lists of up to 12 structures containing the columns decribed above.
-Other aggregation schemes has been considered.
-Maximum/average/etc could be relevant for many weather conditions (if weather is bad enough to cause delay for an hour, the delay can accumulate and cause delay several hours later).
-Differences from one hour to another could also be relevant in some case, like wind direction, when the wind changing direction abruptly/frequently can change the flight plan for the landing.

 ## Results

 ### Job performance